luckydonald/pytg/README.md

 git pull
 # don't forget to install the newest official cli: https://github.com/vysheng/tg
 ```
-If that failes at some point, just Install it from scratch.
+If that fails at some point, just Install it from scratch.

 Thanks!